barthachijuu/FeReactArk/README.md

 ## License

-This project is licensed under the MIT license, Copyright (©) 2019 Maximilian Stoiber.
+This project is licensed under the MIT license, Copyright (©) 2019 Bartolomeo Amico.
 For more information see `LICENSE.md`